ImperialCollegeLondon/porescale/codes/TangentPcFit/README.md

 ## Usage

-The input to the code should include lists of Sw (water saturation) and capillary pressure.
+The input to the code should include lists of Sw (water saturation) and capillary pressure (J-function).

 ## Citing our Work